Rules of the Competition

 Article 8: Copyright

-The European Parliament and the Foundation of the International Charlemagne Prize of Aachen reserve the right to use the contributed material for presentation and media use and to reproduce it for the promotional purposes.
+The European Parliament and the Foundation of the International Charlemagne Prize of Aachen reserve the right to reproduce the contributed material for presentation, media and promotional purposes.

 Article 9: Responsibility